algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 </div>

 - **Alligator Jaws**: Beware of logs with hidden alligator jaws.
-These are actually alligators disguised as logs.
-The key difference between them and regular logs is their visible jaws.
-You can safely jump on the alligator's back, but if Frogger lands on its open jaw, you'll lose a life.
-Every second, the alligator snaps its jaws, emphasizing the danger it poses.
+They are alligator disguised as a log.
+The thing that deferentiate them fron the logs are their jaws.
+You can jump on the alligator's back safely, but if frogger jumps into the alligator's open jaw, the user loses a life.
+Every second, the alligator clacks it's jaw, when the jaws are closed, the frogger can walk on the alligators head.

 _Alligator:_